Joba Chamberlain: College

-Chamberlain started his college career playing for the University of Nebraska at Kearney Lopers under coach Damon Day, leading the team in ERA (5.23), opponents' batting average (.250), strikeouts (49), and complete games (4) in just eight starts as a freshman, before transferring to the University of Nebraska-Lincoln.
-He helped the Cornhuskers reach the 2005 College World Series, and helped lead Nebraska to its first College World Series win.
-He had a 10–2 won/loss record with a 2.81 ERA for the year, and his 2005 stats included 5 double-digit strikeout games.
-Triceps tendinitis limited his 2006 season but he still pitched in 14 games, posting a 6–5 record with a 3.93 ERA and 102 strikeouts in 89.1 innings.
+Chamberlain started his college career playing for the University of Nebraska at Kearney Lopers under coach Damon Day, leading the team in ERA (5.23), opponents' batting average (.250), strikeouts (49), and complete games (4) in just eight starts as a freshman.
+He was named a 2004 honorable mention All-Rocky Mountain Athletic Conference.

+He transferred to the University of Nebraska–Lincoln for his sophomore season, undergoing knee surgery and losing 25 pounds.
+Chamberlain helped the Cornhuskers reach the 2005 College World Series and their first College World Series win.
+That year, he finished with a 10–2 record, 2.81 ERA, and 130 strikeouts, including five double-digit strikeout games, over 118.2 innings.
+In 2005, he was named a first-team All-Big 12 pick and was also the league’s newcomer of the year.

 During the 2004–2005 college off-season Chamberlain pitched for the Nebraska Bruins of the National Baseball Congress.
 He started six games in 2005, recording a 5–0 record and a 1.59 ERA.

+Triceps tendinitis limited his 2006 season but he still pitched in 14 games, posting a 6–5 record with a 3.93 ERA and 102 strikeouts in 89.1 innings.
+A two-time Big 12 Pitcher of the Week, Chamberlain finished third with 102 strikeouts and averaged 10.28 strikeouts per nine innings.